 Sample Answer: I've been bartending for two years.

-Question Overview: This question is designed to assess a candidate's ability to go above and beyond for customers.
+Question Overview: This question is designed to assess the candidate's overall attitude toward customer service.
 The response that you're looking for will depend on the type of establishment and the bar's overall image.
-This type of question lets the interviewer better understand the candidate's ability to go the extra mile for customers, what types of techniques he or she uses and which situations he or she feels most comfortable in.
+This type of question lets the interviewer better understand the candidate's ability to engage patrons, what types of techniques he or she uses and which situations he or she feels most comfortable in.